-- NY ALERT
+- \ SUNYO ALERT

-- the College web site
+- \ the University web site

-- letter to students, faculty, and staff
+- \ letter to students, faculty, and staff

-- WONY FM
+- \ WONY FM

-- campus e-mail service
+- \ campus e-mail service

-- campus newspaper
+- \ campus newspaper

-- local media outlets
+- \ local media outlets

-- campus voice mail service
+- \ campus voice mail service

-- main entrance doors to academic and residence hall buildings.
+- \ main entrance doors to academic and residence hall buildings

-- Social media sites
+- \ Social media sites

-- Siren

-SUNY Oneonta uses NY-ALERT as an emergency contact system designed to send e-mail, recorded voice, and text messages to multiple addresses and phone numbers, in response to any event or situation on the campus which poses a serious safety concern, including weather related class cancellations.
+SUNY Oneonta uses SUNYO-ALERT as an emergency contact system designed to send e-mail, recorded voice, and text messages to multiple addresses and phone numbers, in response to any event or situation on the campus which poses a serious safety concern, including weather related class cancellations.
 The system is tested annually.

-Faculty, staff, and students are strongly encouraged to provide their emergency contact information, which is sent to the State Emergency Management Organization by SUNY System Administration.
+Faculty, staff, and students are strongly encouraged to provide their emergency contact information, which is collected via a University website application.
 Students are reminded to provide/update their information regularly when they access campus web services.
-Employees are contacted each semester to provide/update information in NY- ALERT.
+Employees are contacted each semester to provide/update information in SUNYO- ALERT.
 Complete guidelines for initiating an emergency message can be found at: https://suny.oneonta.edu/policy-library/policies-z/urgent-message-policy